 Designed as the only human starting character in base Gloomhaven the Scoundrel is portrayed in game as a human that has cast aside any resemblance of complex human society in favour of a self serving approach that is part of their combat theme of capitalising on opportunistic situations.
 Leaning into this design is the best way to build your Scoundrel by focusing on single target damage and grabbing negative status effects where possible to boost our own damage or that of allies.
-Building from your level 1 cards the Scoundrel is one of the more straightforward classes for card choices often having a clear stronger card that serves as a replacement to a themed card from level 1 that either adds better move, damage or status effect but seeks to serve a similar role in your hand.
+Building from your level 1 cards the Scoundrel is one of the more straightforward classes for card choices often having a clear stronger card that serves as a replacement to a themed card from earlier levels that either adds better move, damage or status effect but seeks to serve a similar role in your hand.

 Gloomhaven Scoundrel Guide Overview

 This section of the Scoundrel guide is designed to be a quick reference sheet for how to build a Scoundrel while playing and selects the options that are generally going to be the best for a broad range of playstyles, party sizes and party dynamics.
 It does not cover other potential options which are discussed in the detailed section where applicable for players who are on the fence about certain card build choices and want to dive deeper into the reasons for certain choices which may or may not apply to your circumstances.
-As noted in the introduction to this Scoundrel guide you’ll find the best results by optimising your already strong focus on single target damage and having at least a single melee ally to help your damage output.
+As noted in the introduction to this Scoundrel guide you’ll find the best results by optimising your already strong focus on single target damage and having a melee ally fighting alongside you to help your damage output.
 This guide and in particular this overview section assumes you have met this prerequisite and are focused on maximising your damage role rather than attempting some of the small other niches the Scoundrel can explore.

 Scoundrel Cards Overview